ghiso270/gamemaker-component-system/docs/Component.md

 ---
 ## Activate
-This function allows the Component to [execute](#execute-override).
-Every Component is active by default, unless specified otherwise, so this method should be used after the [deactivate()](#deactivate) method.
+This function allows the Component to *execute*.
+Every Component is active by default, unless specified otherwise, so this method should be used after the *deactivate()* method.
 This method gets skipped if the component is already active.
 ``` gml
 activate();
 ```